-Accountable Authority's Responsibility for the Financial Statements
+Accountable Authority's responsibility for the financial statements

-As the Accountable Authority of the Entity, the Trustees are responsible under the Public Governance, Performance and Accountability Act 2013 for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards - Reduced Disclosure Requirements and the rules made under the Act.
-The Trustees are also responsible for such internal control as the Trustees determine is necessary to enable the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+As the Accountable Authority of the Entity, the Board of Trustees is responsible under the Public Governance, Performance and Accountability Act 2013 (the Act) for the preparation and fair presentation of annual financial statements that comply with Australian Accounting Standards - Simplified Disclosures and the rules made under the Act.
+The Board of Trustees is also responsible for the preparation and fair presentation of annual financial statements that comply with the Australian Charities and Not-for-profits Commission Act 2012 and for such internal control as the Board of Trustees determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Trustees are responsible for assessing the Entity's ability to continue as a going concern, taking into account whether the entity's operations will cease as a result of an administrative restructure or for any other reason.
-The Trustees are also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the assessment indicates that it is not appropriate.
+In preparing the financial statements, the Board of Trustees is responsible for assessing the ability of the Entity to continue as a going concern, taking into account whether the Entity's operations will cease as a result of an administrative restructure or for any other reason.
+The Board of Trustees is also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the assessment indicates that it is not appropriate.

-Auditor's Responsibilities for the Audit of the Financial Statements
+Auditor's responsibilities for the audit of the financial statements